CNES/DOI-server/server/src/site/markdown/architecture.md

 > Similar to the above, this is addressed by implementing calls to the Cross-cite API in a Cross-cite Client component.
 Changes required to deal with changes to the Cross-cite API need only be made in the internal implementation of this component and not to the rest of the system.
 The changes frequency should be low.
 No plugin is provided.

 **5. Changes to DataCite Search API**
 > Similar to the above, this is addressed by implementing calls to the DataCiteSearch API in a DataCiteSearch Client component.
 Changes required to deal with changes to the DataCiteSearch API need only be made in the internal implementation of this component and not to the rest of the system.
-The chnages frequency should be low.
+The changes frequency should be low.
 No plugin is provided.

 **6. Changes to the DataCite schema.**
-> The architecture addresses at the server side this by generating the classes from the XSD using JAXB.
+> The architecture addresses at the server-side this by generating the classes from the XSD using JAXB.
 The generation of the new classes will not have impact on the rest of the system.
 From the client side, the changes on the schema will have a small impact on the GUI because the GUI represents each element of the XSD as fields so that the user can fill them.
 The changes frequency should be high.
-We could implement the changes at the server side by a plugin to avoid to recompile/deploy the server.
+We could implement the changes at the server-side by a plugin to avoid to recompile/deploy the server.
 However, we do not have implemented a solution to adapt automatically the GUI to the new schema.
-Therefore, if a changes happens, we need to modify the client.
-It means we need to reploy the server.
-That's why we do not have taken the decision to provide a plugin at the server side to handle the changes.
+Therefore, if a changes happens, we need to change the client.
+It means we need to redeploy the server.
+That's why we do not have taken the decision to offer a plugin at the server-side to handle the changes.

 ![logical view](images/logicalView.png)